PDziersk/Git-EPortfolio/README.md

 Files for my ePortfolio about revision control systems and the benefit of using git.

 #### Following commands will be reviewed throughout the Hands-On:

-Configure your local git application, will be used for reference in the repository
+Configure your local git application, will be used for reference in the repository:

 ```console
 user@machine:~$ git config --global user.name "Firstname Lastname"
 user@machine:~$ git config --global user.email "user@mail.com"
 ```

-Create an empty folder and initialise a new git repository
+Create an empty folder and initialise a new git repository:
 ```console
 user@machine:~$ cd ./Documents
 user@machine:~/Documents$ mkdir gitexample